-Goodwill and intangible assets primarily represent intangible assets from the 2008 acquisition of Adler Tanks of \$39.9 million.
+Goodwill and intangible assets primarily consists of intangible assets of \$39.9 million from the 2008 acquisition of Adler Tanks.
 Intangible assets related to customer relationships are amortized over eleven years.
-Intangible assets related to goodwill and tradename are not amortized, but are evaluated for impairment at least annually in accordance with SFAS No. 142 "Goodwill and Other Intangible Assets".
-At December 31, 2008, and 2007, goodwill and tradename intangible assets which have indefinite lives totaled \$33.2 million and \$1.8 million, respectively.
+Intangible assets related to goodwill and trade name are not amortized, but are evaluated for impairment at least annually.
+At December 31, 2009, and 2008, goodwill and trade name intangible assets which have indefinite lives totaled \$33.4 million and \$33.2 million, respectively.
+(See Note 10)